davidchanit/weMakeAppTest/README.md

 npm run dev
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+# or
+Open [https://we-make-app-test.herokuapp.com/](https://we-make-app-test.herokuapp.com/) with your browser to see the result.

 Second,
-as no login function
+as no login function.
-please add token in localstorage to call api
-reload the page
+Please add token in localstorage to call api and reload the page